 While in law school, Ms. Pragid was a judicial law clerk for the Honorable A. Jay Cristol of the U.S. Bankruptcy Court in the Southern District of Florida.

-- After being retained by the plaintiff property and casualty insurer just weeks before trial, Ms. Pragid successfully settled a contentious multimillion-dollar federal dispute brought under Florida's Deceptive and Unfair Trade Practices Act (FDUTPA).
-The settlement allowed the insurer to avoid an unnecessary and costly trial with terms extremely favorable to the insurer.
+- After being retained by the plaintiff property and casualty insurer just weeks before trial, successfully settled a contentious multimillion-dollar federal dispute brought under Florida's Deceptive and Unfair Trade Practices Act (FDUTPA); the settlement allowed the insurer to avoid an unnecessary and costly trial with terms extremely favorable to the insurer

-- On the verge of protracted and costly litigation, Ms. Pragid advised a national restaurant brand in negotiating new terms for the limited liability agreements controlling the various companies and avoided litigation between the five business partners.
+- On the verge of protracted and costly litigation, advised a national restaurant brand in negotiating new terms for the limited liability agreements controlling the various companies and avoided litigation between the five business partners

-- Obtained sanctions against opposing counsel for e-discovery improprieties.
-This allowed Ms. Pragid's client to shift the cost-burden of the production to the opposing party.
+- Obtained sanctions against opposing counsel for e-discovery improprieties, which shifted the cost-burden of the production to the opposing party

 - Ms. Pragid routinely counsels clients on designing, implementing and maintaining litigation holds, which require an in-depth understanding of the company's software, document storage systems, document retention policies, applicable laws and local practices.
 Litigation holds are essential for preserving electronically stored information (ESI) that may need to be produced in the litigation.